-You don’t need to be Jordan Belfort, the “Wolf of Wall Street,” to make Wall Street level money, according to iMarketsLive, a foreign exchange or forex trading MLM with offices in New York and London.
+You don’t need to be Jordan Belfort, the “Wolf of Wall Street,” to make Wall Street level money, according to iMarketsLive, a foreign exchange or forex trading Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. with offices in New York and London.
 In fact, you don’t even need to be awake.
 All you need, the company says, are the trading tools that iMarketsLive provides.

 At the helm of iMarketsLive is its co-founder and CEO Christopher Terry.
 Terry, who boasts of making tens of millions of dollars in trading, got his start in multilevel marketing in the early 90s with Amway, where in lieu of actual earnings he says he cultivated a “mindset of wealth.”
 Should you decide to get involved with iMarketsLive, you may find yourself similarly lacking in financial success.

 That’s because while iMarketsLive markets itself as a way for novice traders to “design [their] lifestyle” while generating residual income in their sleep, the truth is forex trading is a notoriously risky endeavor.
-As the SEC puts it (emphasis added):
+As the SEC puts it:

 It is common in most forex trading strategies to employ leverage.
 Leverage entails using a relatively small amount of capital to buy currency worth many times the value of that capital.
 Leverage magnifies minor fluctuations in currency markets in order to increase potential gains and losses.
 By using leverage to trade forex, you risk losing all of your initial capital and may lose even more money than the amount of your initial capital.